nathansmithpiano/EventTrackerProject/README.md

 ## The Data

 I use a Garmin Fenix 5 watch to track my activities - typically running and hiking.
+For this project, I imported my own personal data from the [Garmin Connect](https://connect.garmin.com) website into the project's database.

-On [Garmin Connect](https://connect.garmin.com), on the main table, each **activity** is displayed as:
+On Garmin Connect / Activities, as on 5/21/22, **activities** are displayed in a table with reach row:

 ![single activity on the Garmin Connect website](Media/garminconnect_tablerow.png)